dylan-eck/2025-nat-sec-hack/README.md

 In the current demonstration code, alerts are sent via SMS to a single phone number for demo and testing purposes.
 However, in a real deployment Guardian Grid SF would integrate with the [Wireless Emergency Alerts (WEA) system](https://www.fcc.gov/consumers/guides/wireless-emergency-alerts-wea) to broadcast evacuation alerts to all people in the affected city or region.

-While the present focus is on the San Francisco Bay Area, our vision is to expand Guardian Grid SF to other major cities around the world.
+While the present focus is on the San Francisco Bay Area, our vision is to expand Guardian Grid to other major cities around the world.
 Our goal is to provide a robust system for coordinated and data-driven evacuations so that every city can protect its people, minimize congestion, and respond quickly as emergencies unfold.

 ## Team Aspen